Quantum Communication

 The performance of the quantum channel is often quantified in terms of the secret key rate, which is limited by channel losses, the rate at which the source can produce single photons in random states, the efficiency of the single photon detectors, and the implemented protocol.
 Each of these presents significant challenges for real-world applications, and the high cost of single photon generation and detection.
 The lack of quantum repeaters for long-distance communication, as well as the lack of protocol standardization prevent the global implementation of the QKD, despite its enormous potential.

-Quantum communication is closely related to Linear Optics Quantum Information and has many other applications beyond QKD, for example, in secure voting, networks of quantum sensors, and the exchange of quantum information between quantum computers.
+Quantum communication is closely related to linear optics quantum information (LOQI) and has many other applications beyond QKD, for example, in secure voting, networks of quantum sensors, and the exchange of quantum information between quantum computers.
 By transferring qubit states between geographically separated quantum computers with high fidelity, quantum communication may enable distributed quantum computation in the future.

 Timing electronics required for quantum communication